DiscoverCCRI/NTU-workshop-3/README.md

 ### Resources

-The documentation for the RoverAPI can be found [here](link to api documentation here.
+The documentation for the RoverAPI can be found [here](https://discoverccri.github.io/rover_api.html).